Dhoreman/Non-Zero-Day/README.md

 **What's a Non-Zero-Day?**

-A on-Zero-Day is a day where you do anything, no matter how big or small, towards your goal.
+A Non-Zero-Day is a day where you do anything, no matter how big or small, towards your goal.
 For example if your goal is "to get in shape", doing one push-up counts as a Non-Zero-Day (as do 50 of course).
 You will find your motivation increases as you build a string of Non-Zero-Days!